tianw52/Music-Popularity-with-Econ-and-Happiness/RUNNING.md

 ## Task 2: Have songs written in certain languages risen in popularity internationally?

 ```
-INSERT COMMAND HERE
+spark-submit Task-2/language_distribution.py Task-2/language_all.json cleaned_data/spotify_clean Task-2/word_cloud_masks Task-2/plots
 ```

 ### Output files produced:

-- `file`: summary of what/where this file is?
+- [`Task-2/plots`](Task-2/plots): summary of what/where this file is?
 Describe what the output is after running our code.

 ## Task 3: Is there a correlation between the popularity of song moods—such as happy music or sad music—to the average happiness of people in different countries?